Enduring Mystery of Creaden’s Forty Steps

 The steps and the cave beneath to the left

 One theory that I occasionally discussed with Noel was smuggling.
-Neither of us really thought smuggling at the location made any sense.
+Neither of us really thought smuggling at the location made much sense.
 Firstly it was within view of Duncannon which had a military presence since the medieval era.
 But it is also an inhospitable location.
 Tides can reach three knots on the Head during spring tides, and it is open to all wind directions except south-westerlies.
 To put it mildly, it is far from being an ideal location.

 There is merit to the theory, however.
-Firstly smuggling was a well organised and lucrative trade in Ireland up to the mid 19th Century.
+Firstly smuggling was a well-organised and lucrative trade in Ireland up to the mid 19th Century.
 My cousin James has guest blogged on it before.
 Creaden is out of the way, right beside the channel into the ports of Waterford and New Ross.
-More importantly, such steps have an established association with smuggling in other areas including west Cork.
+More importantly, such steps have an established association with smuggling in other areas including West Cork.

-My view of smuggling was that it would involve a ship coming into the head to unload.
-Not feasible on this site in my view.
-But what if it anchored above the head, and a number of smaller boats worked to bring the goods ashore, where willing hands passed the goods up onto the headland and distributed them inland.
-Not just feasible, but practical.
 It may have also served the purpose of offering a diversion to the revenue coastwatchers, another site amongst many to be watched and the spreading of resources.
 And it’s a theory supported by one of Ireland’s foremost archaeologists Connie Kelleher.
 Connie specialises in underwater archaeology for the National Monuments Service.
 She spoke about it in Waterford some years back in a talk organised by the cousin.
 Connie has a new book out called The Alliance of Pirates: Ireland and Atlantic piracy in the early seventeenth century, which I have promised myself for Christmas.
-I’m sure Creaden and Waterford will get a substantial mention.
+I’m sure Creaden and Waterford will get a substantial mention.[it does, in brief, as it relates to the SW coast, and interestingly Connie is less certain about the steps on my reading of it, she suggests used for smuggling but many other uses including sailors coming ashore for supplies including fresh water]

 Another theory about the steps was that they were used by pilots for boarding sailing vessels coming into the ports.
 See for example Michael Fewer’s account from Rambling Down the Suir[iv].
 Most likely this was the era of the hobblers, prior to the formation of the harbour commissioners in Waterford (1816) who appointed their own official pilots and a pilot boat.
 However, it’s also known that the hobblers operated for many years after this and that they operated from the area.
 I would think it would be highly unlikely they went to the bother of cutting steps into the cliff, but very likely they used the steps when tide and weather allowed.